Welcome to the 2017 ACC Calgary Section Photo Contest or…

 - Dinner and Show date: Thursday December 14 2017

 We do this every year and every year we get more and more submissions of amazing awesome cool pictures of everyone out there enjoying our wilderness.
 We are inviting all you amateur photographers to enter as many digital pictures to our 2017 ACC Calgary Photo Contest as you would like.
-The contest is open to everyone so start sending in those amazing skiing, climbing and dudes on the side of the trail/road peeing pictures (man we had a lot of those last year).
+The contest is open to all Calgary Section members so start sending in those amazing skiing, climbing and dudes on the side of the trail/road peeing pictures (man we had a lot of those last year).
 Once again this year’s winners will be shown off at the Christmas potluck dinner.
 This is one of the best attended events on our Section calendar and every year we have hundreds of great pictures and great times looking through them.
 Dinner and show will be at the Christmas Pot Luck on Thursday December 14th starting at 6:00pm.

 For 2017 it will be the status quo for entries…sooner or later everyone will have it figured out and then we’ll change it :).
 We will NOT be having a category for short mountain video this year.
 Though, feel free to send one in and we can start the evening off with a ‘best of’ mini film night.